matharchod/Twitolu/README.md

 Twitolu uses PHP to authorize a connection to Twitter and retrieve your most recent tweets in JSON format.
 I'm using [thmOAuth](https://github.com/themattharris/tmhOAuth), an OAuth library written in PHP by @themattharris.

 Twitolu cosists of four parts:
+1. `index.html`

+2. `twitterApp.js`

+3. twitterStyles.css

+4. tmhOAuth

+### index.html
-* 1. `index.html`: The HTML markup for Twitolu is all of the HTML for this project is contained in one template file.
+The main HTML wrapper and controls, including the search box, are contained in this template file.
-* 2. `twitterApp.js`: There are only a few functions that make up the front-end of Twitolu.
-All of the JavaScript for this project is contained in one file.
-* 3. twitterStyles.css
-* 4. tmhOAuth

-`index.html`
 ```
 <!DOCTYPE HTML>
 <html>